Before we go into the three most popular ways to sharpen a knife, let’s cover the basics.

 Sharpening vs. HoningThink of the edge of your knife’s blade as a row of teeth.
 The more you use the blade, the more those teeth break off and misalign.
 So when you sharpen your knife, what you’re doing is fixing those teeth and getting it back into a neat row, so they can chop onions, dice chicken, and chiffonade herbs quickly and neatly, reducing any chance of slippage (and a visit to A&E).

 When you sharpen a knife, you need to do two things: sharpen and hone.
 Sharpening fixes knicks and chips on the blade, while honing re-aligns those ‘teeth’ so they are in a neat row.
-You should never sharpen a knife without honing it, as sharpening fixes the nicks but does not reinstate the edge—which means your knife won’t be sharp.
+You should never sharpen a knife without honing it, as sharpening fixes the nicks but does not reinstate the edge – which means your knife won’t be sharp.
 Honing is what reinstates the edge to get your knife in cutting edge condition.
-And if you *really* want to hone your knives to perfection, consider a polishing strop.
+And if you *really* want to hone your knives to perfection, consider a polishing strop or finishing leather.

-You can hone a knife without sharpening it, however.
-Some chefs choose to do this after every use!
+You can hone a knife without sharpening it.
+Some chefs choose to do this after every use.
 It’s a matter of maintenance rather than sharpening.
 How you can tell whether your knife needs sharpening and honing or just a honing is: Does it cut through a tomato neatly and easily?
 If it’s very messy, sharpen the knife.
-If it’s on the neater side, then just a honing will do.
+If it’s on the neater side, then just honing will do.

 To clarify: When anyone, including us, says ‘sharpen a knife’, what they mean is ‘sharpen and hone’ a knife, not one or the other (unless specified).

-The downside?
-Using a whetstone is a process: You have to set aside 15 minutes to submerge the stone in water, then sharpen each knife on both sides of the blade (unless it is a single-edged blade), then turn the stone over and hone the knives on both sides of the blade.
+Using a whetstone also requires a small time commitment.
+You have to set aside 15 minutes to submerge the stone in water, then sharpen each knife on both sides of the blade (unless it is a single-edged blade), then turn the stone over and hone the knives on both sides of the blade.
 Start to finish, especially if your knives are dull, the process takes at least 30 minutes.
-Many cooks cherish this meditative experience, but others understandably prefer the quickness and convenience of other sharpening methods.
+Many cooks cherish this meditative experience, but others prefer the quickness and convenience of other sharpening methods.
 If you’re only honing your knives, it will take a bit less time, as you'll only be using one side of the whetstone (higher grit).

 Sharpening SteelsFirst things first: There are sharpening steels, and there are honing steels.
 If you want to use steels as your primary method of sharpening knives, you’ll need both.
 However, if you’re looking to just maintain a sharp-enough knife’s edge—in between whetstone sessions, for example—then you just want a honing steel.